massif-press/compcon/README.md

 - Implement a data editor so that users can add their own LANCER data without having to screw with JSON
 - Mark homebrew data so players can filter homebrew/core items
 - Package homebrew data so users can easily share; allow sorting and filtering by author/set

-### 3.0
-- Provide a card-based print option, printing a basic player sheet along with a set of D&D4e-style power cards
-- Power cards reflect final math from a player's perspective (all bonuses added, etc)

 ### Long-Term
 - Hook into chat services (Discord, Skype, etc) for online play
 - Make the Character Sheet interactive: track damage, heat, weapon status, etc.